 For the year 2020 the Edinburgh Festival, Fringe and Royal Edinburgh Military Tattoo have been cancelled due to the Covid 19 virus.
-The official Tattoo website says this to all customers.
+The Book Festival is available online and there are some fringe productions online.

 For 2021 read on: The Edinburgh Military Tattoo is essentially an evening of live military performances from Regiments and Military bands that include the massed pipes and drums, dancers, performers, singers, military displays, special lighting effects and the Lone Piper.
 2021 dates are the 6th to 28th August and it will be celebrating its 70th year.
 The Platinum edition.

 Tickets for 2021 are on sale as of December 2020 but the current news is that tickets may go on sale as early as October.
 This has yet to be finalised.
 Households can buy a maximum of 8 tickets.
 Tickets can be bought from the office in Cockburn street or online.